Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 ![MECO Derived Schema](https://raw.github.com/Hawaii-Smart-Energy-Project/Maui-Smart-Grid/master/diagrams/2013-07-29_ReadingAndMeterCounts.png)
 Plot of readings per meter counts and meter counts per day loaded to meco_v3.

-## Installation ##
+## Installation and Updating ##

-A custom automatic installation script, `install-msg.py`, has been developed to provide
+A custom automatic installation script, `install-msg.py`, has been developed to provide a single command capable of:

 * Creation of a distribution archive from the source code base.
 * Installation, or updating of an existing installation, from the installer within the distribution archive.
 * Installation of non-Python code such as the MSG eGauge Service.

-It is intended to facilitate the maintenace of the software installation while at the same time allowing development of the source code base.
+It is intended to facilitate the maintenace of the software installation, **and** updating, while at the same time allowing development of the source code base.
 It is used like so

 	python install-msg.py --sourcePath ${SOURCE_CODE_BASE_PATH} --installUserPath ${DESTINATION_BASE_PATH}